-In the U.S.A, it is possible to get married anywhere and make the union legal by signing the papers which are then transmitted to the authorities.
+In the U.S.A it is possible to get married anywhere and to make this union legal by transmitting the necessary documents to the authorities.
+This is where the concept of elopement was born.

-This is for the wedding in the common idea.
+This is the typical idea of a wedding in France.

 So what is an elopement?
-What is the difference with a wedding?
+What is the difference with a traditionnal wedding?

 How is it going?

-The magic thing about eloping is that no code is attached to it, and there will be nobody questionning your choices with a “but it is a wedding”.
-The couple can get married 5 minutes from their home, 5 hours, or during a 5 day trip to the other side of the world… The bride can decide to wear a wedding dress, or any other outfit that she likes… The ceremony can be done in a forest, a secret beach, or at the top of a mountain after a hike… The only limits are the couple’s desires.
+The magic of eloping is that there are no set rules or expectations.
+The couple can get married anywhere, whether it's just a short distance from home or on the other side of the world.
+They can wear whatever they want, and the ceremony can take place in any location they desire, whether it's in a forest, on a secret beach, or at the top of a mountain after a hike.
+The only limits are the couple's desires.

 Which brings us to the budget question.

-Personally, we have captured several types of elopements: from one day to several days, in France or abroad.
-It depends on what the couple wishes to keep as a souvenir of their adventure.
+At The Quirky, we have captured a wide range of elopements, from one day to several days, in France and abroad.
+The final outcome mainly depends on what the couple wants to remember of their adventure.

-Like a wedding day, the most important is to tell the couple story.
+As in any wedding day, the most important thing is to tell the couple's story.
+It is their day and their story that we capture.

 To sum up, an elopement is :

-- get married, just the couple (or max 10 people)
+- just the couple getting married (or max 10 people)

 - anywhere, near or far from home